Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Methodology

-Despite the strong predictive performance of the BART model in both regression and classification tasks, it is often considered a ``black-box" predictor due to its lack of transparency and interpretability \cite{chipman2010bart}.
-Kapelner and Bleich \cite{kapelner2016bartmachine} incorporated visualization tools such as partial dependence plots (PDPs) into the \texttt{bartMachine} framework.
+Despite the strong predictive performance of the BART model in both regression and classification tasks, As \cite{chipman2010bart} mentioned, it is often considered a ``black-box" predictor due to its complex model structure which cannot be easily summarized. \cite{kapelner2016bartmachine} incorporated visualization tools such as partial dependence plots (PDPs) into the \texttt{bartMachine} framework.
 However, while PDPs provide insight into average marginal effects, they may fall short in capturing more complex or localized feature interactions.

-To complement PDPs and provide a more nuanced interpretation of model behavior, this study also employs SHapley Additive exPlanations (SHAP).
-These tools examine feature contributions from different theoretical perspectives, thereby enhancing the depth and reliability of the model interpretation, especially for complex interactions and heterogeneous effects.
+To complement PDPs and provide a more nuanced interpretation of model behavior, this study also employs SHapley Additive exPlanations \cite{lundberg2017unified}.
+These tools examine feature contributions from different perspectives, thereby enhancing the depth and reliability of the model interpretation, especially for complex interactions and heterogeneous effects.

-\subsubsection{Partial Dependence Plot}
+\subsubsection{Partial dependence plot}

-This study employs the Partial Dependence Plot (PDP) from the \texttt{bartMachine} framework to examine how a specific predictor affects the response variable on average, while controlling for other predictors.
-The PDP is based on the formulation introduced by Friedman \cite{friedman2001greedy}:
+We adopt PDPs from the \texttt{bartMachine} framework to examine how a specific predictor affects the response variable on average, while controlling for other predictors.
+The PDP is based on the formulation introduced by \cite{friedman2001greedy}:

+where $f$ represents the true but unknown model function, and $dP(x_{-j})$ denotes the marginal distribution of all covariates except the $j-th$ one.
+The function $f_j$ measures the marginal or average effect of a single predictor $x_j$ on the response variable.
+Its principle is to “average out” the influence of the other variables by integrating over their marginal distribution.
+In other words, $f_j(x_j)$ describes how the expected model prediction changes as $x_j$ varies, while the effects of the other variables are held at their average levels, thereby isolating the independent contribution of a single predictor to the model’s output.

 Since the true model function $f$ and the marginal distribution $dP(x_{-j})$ are unknown, this expectation is approximated by averaging over the training data: